By: Marilyn L. Davis

 We hung posters, finally found a hardware store that sold a black light, and smoked pot – not necessarily in that order.
 But we were pseudo.
 We were small-town kids trying to find direction in a changing world.

 Hitchhiking to Washington, DC to attend a rally, I remember thinking that this might not be a good idea.
 The driver of the big rig seemed to find it necessary to touch my knee with each gear shift, but hitching was the only way to get there; my parents wouldn’t let me borrow the car.
 Yes, I still lived at home and denounced their values while eating their food, using their electricity, and usually, getting to use their car.

 Deaths also haunted the American public during that time frame.
 Martin Luther King and Robert Kennedy had galvanized and polarized the country on race, poverty, and social injustices.
 Granted, not many of us were in the thick of things, but how those events shaped our values or decisions in life might just spark memories for a reader.

 Music is another way to get in touch with your former self.

 I guarantee that you’ll transport yourself back in time if you listen to enough of the music that was meaningful to you.
 The Beatles, Stones, Eric Clapton, solo, or as a part of any band, Big Brother and the Holding Company, and Hendrix were some of my favorites.

-Janis Joplin made a believer out of me that “not-so-attractive” girls could make it in show-business.
+Janis Joplin made a believer out of me that “not-so-attractive” girls could make it.
 RIP Janis and Jimi; thanks for the memories.

 It’s an interesting exercise to look up what was happening here in the States and around the world when you select your time frame and reflect on influences.
 And who knows, you may be able to elaborate enough that this generation understands previous ones, so even if it’s only your grand-kids who read your memoir, they just might start having some appreciation for the trials, tribulations, and times of your youth.